-Propers: The Fifth Sunday in Lent, A.D.
+Propers: The Seventh Sunday of Easter, A.D.
 2017 A

 Grace, mercy and peace to you from God our Father and from our Lord and Savior Jesus Christ.
 Amen.

 On the 40th day after His Resurrection, Jesus Christ Ascended into Heaven and is seated at the right hand of the Father.
 He is there to this day, serving as our great High Priest in that Temple not made with hands, praying for us, interceding for us, that we might all be made one in Him to the glory of God the Father Almighty.

 When we as Christians speak of Jesus’ sacrifice, we usually limit ourselves to the Cross: He died for our sins.
 The Resurrection and Ascension, then, are sort of the aftereffects, the victory lap.
 Jesus returns to Heaven because His work is done.
 But this is to misunderstand the Atonement.
 The Ascension, Christ’s returning to the Father, is not only part and parcel of His sacrifice; it is in fact the most important part, the culmination of His work.